openshift-scale/workloads/docs/network.md

 ### NETWORK_TEST_HOSTNETWORK
 Default: `false`
 Enables/disables HostNetwork in podspec for Pod to Pod benchmarks.
-HostNetwork *requires* privileged pods.
+HostNetwork *requires* "AUDIT_WRITE" capability per scc.
 Pods with HostNetwork can be used to test network bandwidth and latency without the pod SDN.

 ### NETWORK_TEST_SERVICE
 Default: `false`